 7. Finally, Practice at the instrument

 Hearing: Good old-fashioned ear training.
-This is often the most overlooked component in learning.
+This is often an overlooked component in learning.
 Traditionally Classical piano students avoided this until a week or two before an exam.
-Bad, bad, bad.
-It takes time to develop this.
-It is of the greatest benefit because I don’t believe you can play what you can’t hear.
+Not a great idea.
+It takes time to develop your ears.
+Well developed ears are of the greatest benefit because I believe we can only play what we hear.

 · Melodic playback for Classical students